Quol04/alx-backend-python/README.md

-# Python Generators Project
+# Python Project

-This project demonstrates the use of Python generators for efficient data processing, streaming, and pagination.
+This project demonstrates the use of Python generators and decorators for efficient data processing, streaming, and pagination.
 It contains several scripts that showcase different generator-based techniques for handling large datasets in a memory-efficient way.

 ## Table of Contents